 All-Level Special Education

-The College of Education offers an All-Level Special Education major that leads to teacher certification in both general education (EC-6) and special education (EC-12).
-This major is a 5-semester program that includes coursework, field experiences and student teaching.
+The College of Education offers an All-Level Special Education major that may lead to a recommendation for teacher certification in both general education (EC-6) and special education (EC-12).
+This major is a 5-semester program that includes coursework, field experiences, and student teaching.

-Students with a background in special education are in high demand by elementary and secondary schools.
-Our program offers training from highly-ranked faculty who share their knowledge of effective interventions and education of a diverse group of students with or without disabilities.
-Students in this program will graduate with over 1500 hours of valuable teaching experience, and will be ready to enter the classroom.
+Graduates with a background in special education are in high demand by elementary and secondary schools.
+Our program offers training from highly ranked faculty who share their knowledge of effective interventions and education of a diverse group of students with or without disabilities.
+You will graduate with over 1500 hours of valuable teaching experience and will be ready to enter the classroom.